 “This course provides an introduction to web development by way of the essential language and runtime environment that powers modern web interfaces.

-The course also gives you basic information about the technological background as how internet servers and clients work together to deliver applications to users, and takes you through the context for application development in the Cloud.
+The course also gives you basic information about the technical background as to how internet servers and clients work together to deliver applications to users and takes you through the context for application development in the Cloud.

-- Course is part of a professional certificate (for 99$ – it is verified)
+- The course is part of a professional certificate (for 99$ – it is verified)

 - Free access for all materials

 Through the lessons, you will become familiar with tools like Git, GitHub and GitLab, and be able to work with them even to create a nice portfolio for your future employees.